Jonathan Schoop Player Props: Tigers vs. Rangers

 Jonathan Schoop At The Plate

-- This season, Schoop has recorded at least one hit in 22 of 49 games (44.9%), and had multiple hits twice.
+- In 22 of 50 games this year (44.0%), Schoop has reached base safely via hit, and that includes multiple hits twice.

-- He has not hit a long ball in his 49 games this season.
+- He has not hit a long ball in his 50 games this year.

-- Schoop has driven in a run in three games this season (6.1%), including one multiple-RBI game.
+- In three games this year, Schoop has picked up an RBI, with more than one RBI once.

-- He has scored at least one run 12 times this year (24.5%), including one multi-run game.
+- In 12 of 50 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.